Veteran political journalist Margaret Talev Named Kramer Director of Syracuse University Institute for Democracy, Journalism and Citizenship

 “I am thrilled to have been entrusted with launching Syracuse’s Institute for Democracy, Journalism and Citizenship—and grateful to my colleagues at Axios for their support,” Talev says.
 “The mission of this institute is truly my North Star.
 It is what drew me to journalism as the child of an immigrant who fled Communism for American democracy, and what’s guided my approach for 30 years covering everything from local news to the White House.”

 Says Axios co-founder Mike Allen, “Margaret Talev—one of Washington’s best connected and most respected journalists—has long bolstered democracy through her reporting, teaching and leadership.
 Margaret has the perfect combination of personal passion and life experience to pioneer this new institute.”

-The Syracuse University Democracy, Journalism and Citizenship Institute is a joint effort of the Newhouse School and the Maxwell School of Citizenship and Public Affairs.
+The Syracuse University Institute for Democracy, Journalism and Citizenship is a joint effort of the Newhouse School and the Maxwell School of Citizenship and Public Affairs.
 Based in Washington, the institute will promote nonpartisan, evidence-based research and dialogue in the public interest and support the work of faculty and students.
 It will strive to create new knowledge, foster a more informed and engaged citizenry and better equip students for success.

 “We’re confident in Margaret’s leadership strength, deep knowledge of the issues and the ability to work across a range of interests to develop this partnership and our shared vision of Syracuse University’s contribution to advancing civic dialogue,” says David M. Van Slyke, dean of the Maxwell School.